Host a Trainee

 Once both host and trainee agree, we move forward with the necessary paperwork.

-Hosts are farmers, businesses, public agencies, private organizations, researchers, or educators in fields related to agriculture, horticulture, food processing, forestry, fisheries, natural resource management, natural sciences, engineering, computer science, business, marketing or conservation.
+Hosts are farmers, businesses, public agencies, private organizations, researchers, or educators in fields related to agriculture, horticulture, food processing, forestry, fisheries, natural resource management, natural sciences, engineering, computer science, business, marketing, conservation, education, social services, library science, counseling and social services, information media and communications.
 Hosts have an interest in sharing their industry knowledge, learning about the world, and mentoring international trainees/interns.
 Requirements include:

 You can request an trainee/intern for 1-18 months, depending on the season that matches your industry’s needs.